vivek0240/gplayforAndroid/FAQ.md

 NOTE: You won't lose any of your data or application settings using this method.
 This method MUST be used when switching to Open GApps from another GApps provider.

-####11.
+####13.
 What do I need to do if I want to change package variant or change the apps I'm installing?
 The short answer is you don't need to do anything besides flash the new package.

 All of our GApps packages allow you to change install options or switch packages at any time with no requirements on your end.
 The installer will handle all the behind-the-scenes work to accomplish this.

-####12.
+####14.
 Can I use Open GApps to update the Google Apps on my Stock ROM?
 Yes.
 Open GApps is normally designed to be installed on custom Android AOSP based ROMs, but includes a 'For Stock' mode that can be used to install the package on Stock ROMs.
 It is important though that the Stock ROM conforms the Google Nexus filesystem structure.
 Be aware that if a ROM does not conform to this standard, this cannot be detected and your installation can break, so make sure to backup your data beforehand.

 NOTE: Support questions about this feature should not be asked in the main Open GApps XDA thread, but in its own special [XDA thread](http://forum.xda-developers.com/android/general/alpha-gapps-stock-t3093389)

-####13.
+####15.
 I'm having problems with Google Camera after installing Open GApps Stock.
 Please fix it!
 While Google does say that Google Camera 'Works on phones and tablets running Android 4.4 and up', they clearly didn't intend to include every KitKat or Lollipop ROM on XDA.
 They likely meant this to include devices running stock or factory versions of Android with proper drivers and kernels.
 In addition, Photo Sphere and Panorama require a gyro sensor and Photo Sphere, Panorama, and Lens Blur require at least 1 GB RAM.
 And HDR+ is only available on the Nexus 5 and 6, according to the Play Store description

 While even legacy devices are able to run KitKat or Lollipop with a custom ROM, many of these ROMs do not have properly updated KitKat or Lollipop drivers and/or kernels.
 Instead, they're using modded, patched, or hacked versions of older drivers and kernels.
 It's likely these situations that lead to problems and/or incompatibilities with Google's camera app.
 This means that there's NOTHING the Open GApps Team can do to fix this problem for you.
 Your only likely option is to NOT use the Google Camera on your device or try installing it from the Play Store instead.

-####14.
+####16.
 Open GApps packages are so big.
 Will I have any space left over for my stuff after I install?
 Open GApps will use LESS of your device's available storage than using a 'bare bones' GApps and downloading the apps from the Play Store.
 This is because GApps are installed entirely in the System partition, leaving the Data (User) partition for your non-Google apps.
 Since the System partition is a fixed size, installing GApps here uses storage that would otherwise be left unused (and unavailable for other use).

-####15.
+####17.
 Why are Open GApps packages so much larger and slower to install than other GApps packages?
 Open GApps are larger than other GApps packages for a couple of reasons:
  * The main reason is that all our GApps packages (and that really means ALL, and not just Google Services Framework) include the PROPER version of Google Play services for YOUR device.
 Instead of installing a generic, obsolete, or a potentially improper version, the Open GApps installer detects the hardware dpi of your device and then installs the PROPER version of the applications that are intended for your device.
 This means that the Open GApps packages must include multiple versions, which significantly increases the size of the packages.
  * To reduce the size of the package, with so many versions in it, we use extra strong lzip-compression within the ZIP-file itself.
 This impacts the speed of package extraction in a negative manner, but reduces the package size by more than 75%, so is definitely worth it.
  * Open GApps Stock and Super include all of the Google Apps that (did) come by default on Google Nexus devices.
 Since our intention is to enhance the Google Android experience, we don't think it makes sense to limit the apps included in these Open GApps package.

-####16.
+####18.
 Is it necessary to reinstall Open GApps EVERY time I update my ROM?
 Probably not.
 If your ROM supports addon.d backup functionality (most ROMs do), it's not necessary to install Open GApps with each ROM update - as long as you don't manually wipe the System partition.
 The backup script will backup your installed GApps and restores them after your ROM has been updated.
 However, it is a good idea to install an updated GApps from time to time as functionality may be added or improvements made.

-####17.
+####19.
 What if an app is updated in the Play Store?
 Should I install the update or wait for a GApps update?
 Go ahead and install the update.
 The next time you update Open GApps, Android automatically will remove the app you installed from the Play Store if the Open GApps' version is newer than the version you installed from the Play Store.
 Just be certain to wipe Dalvik and cache after flashing the updated GApps.
 Before 5.1 even with an equal version this would happen, but with 5.1+ you'll have to manually 'uninstall updates' if the versions are the same.

-####18.
+####20.
 Can I install an updated Open GApps package without updating my ROM?
 Certainly!
 Simply install the Open GApps package directly from Recovery and wipe Dalvik and cache after flashing the updated GApps.

-####19.
+####21.
 How come you don't include {MyFavoriteApp} in Open GApps?
 For an application to be included in Open GApps, it has to meet the following criteria:
  * It must be a Google App (GApps = Google Apps.)
  * To be included in the 'Stock' package it must be an application that comes by default on the current Google Nexus flagship device.
  * To be included in the 'Stock' package it must be a globally used app (not language or country specific).
  * To be included in the 'Super' package it must have appeared at least once pre-installed on an official Google device.

-####20.
+####22.
 I found a newer version of {MyFavoriteApp} on APKMirror.com.
 How come you didn't include it in the latest GApps?
 Just because an apk is uploaded to APKMirror or has an article written on Android Police, doesn't mean it will automatically be included in Open GApps.
 Only apps that can be verified that Google has intended for public release will be included.
 The primary method used to determine the latest version of an app is the Google Play Store date, which HAS ALWAYS listed the date of the most recent public release for the most current version of Android.
 So, if you find an updated apk on APKMirror and don't see it included in Open GApps, it's likely a leak or preview version.
 Of course, you're always free to sideload the leaks and previews on your own, should you desire.

-####21.
+####23.
 There are a couple of apps I never use.
 Can I uninstall them?
 Using the Advanced Features & Options, you can actually bypass the installation or remove any GApps installed application from your device.
 You could also choose to freeze / disable the app.
 This will prevent the app from using valuable system resources and leaves the unused app lying dormant in the System partition where it's not using any of your available storage.
 Plus, the app will remain disabled even after you update GApps.

-####22.
+####24.
 How do I Freeze / Disable an app?
 By going to Settings > Apps > {scroll to ALL} > {select app} > Disable.

-####23.
+####25.
 Can I use Titanium Backup to integrate GApps updates into the ROM?
 It is NOT recommended to use Titanium Backup to integrate GApps updates into the ROM.
 The reason is, using Titanium Backup to integrate GApps updates is going to be hit or miss, at best.
 That's because Titanium Backup does not integrate the supporting libraries (*.so files).
 Therefore, if an application update includes updated libraries, the integration will fail or fail to offer complete functionality.
 The reason it "seems" to work sometimes is that supporting libraries are often not updated when the application is updated.
 In those cases, the integration will work fine because the older libraries are the correct ones.
 If an application doesn't have supporting libraries then Titanium Backup integration works fine.
 However, our recommendation is to NOT use Integration.

-####24.
-I'm stuck on "Checking Connection" in the welcome screen. (我的手机在欢迎页面上卡住了，总是在检查链接)
+####26.
+I'm stuck on "Checking Connection" in the welcome screen, why does it not progress?
-The welcome screen will attempt to connect to Google, if you're in a country that blocks Google services or Google is having some issues it will get stuck here.
+The welcome screen will attempt to connect to Google, if you're in a country that blocks Google services e.g. China or Google is having connectivity issues it will get stuck here.
 To bypass this you need to tap each corner in a clockwise direction, going round a few times.
-You will then be dropped to the home screen where you can install the VPN of your choice to access Google. (as shown in http://pocketnow.com/how-to/android-quick-tip-how-to-bypass-touch-the-android-to-begin-video )
+You will then skip the Google Setupwizard and you'll have access to the home screen where you can install the VPN of your choice to access Google. (as shown in http://pocketnow.com/how-to/android-quick-tip-how-to-bypass-touch-the-android-to-begin-video )

-####25.
-OpenGApps don't work after updating to CyanogenMod 13
-Warnings such as "Unfortunately, setup wizard has stopped working" won't disappear.
-You can use [this script](https://gist.github.com/jomo/0f8730fd53e98fee98e27a2a18142fef) to work around the issue.
-See also [[Notes for CMSetupWizard]].
-If this doesn't help you can try uninstalling Google Apps and re-flash OpenGApps, or re-flash CM and OpenGApps.
-If that still doesn't help you'll need to do a clean re-install (i.e. wipe /data).

-####26.
-"Ok Google" keyword recognition doesn't work in my language (e.g. non US English)
+####27.
+"OK Google" keyword recognition doesn't work in my language (e.g. non US English).
+Why?
-As the code is closed source, it is hard to predict when the feature is going to work for language different to US English.
-The most clean solution is to go
+People experience this bug even on Stock ROMs.
+Probably there is a bug in Google's code, but as it is closed source, we cannot really tell.
+To still try to make it work for different language than US English, you can try:

-"Google Search" app > Settings (on the left side, press the 3 tiles buttons) > "Voice" > Language
+"Google Search" app -> Settings (on the left side, press the 3 tiles buttons) -> "Voice" -> Language

-and choose "US English" as maing language and your native language as alternative one.
-This will make the trick.
+and choose "US English" as main language and your native language as alternative one.
+This often does the trick.
 If voice recognition is still not working, you should try to use factory reset (described [[here|FAQ#3-im-having-problems-that-i-believe-are-open-gapps-related-what-can-i-do-to-fix-it]])